papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 The UCLA conference center will fully [accommodate](http://lakearrowheadconferencecenter.ucla.edu/accommodations/) and [cater](http://lakearrowheadconferencecenter.ucla.edu/dining/) for us.
 The 'condolets' at the conference center will accommodate two, and offer a queen size bed with bath downstairs and a second queen size bed with bath upstairs.
 A living room area with wood-burning fireplace is shared by two conferees.
 All condolets have expansive decks with potential lake or forest views.

 You will share your room with another attendee.
-Fill in tis [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=drive_web&ouid=106650781263756717976) if you have roommate preferences.
+Fill in this [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=drive_web&ouid=106650781263756717976) if you have roommate preferences.
 Otherwise we will assign you to a same-gender attendee.